kshedden/numpy_workshop/numpy_basics.md

 import numpy as np
 ```

+### Construction and dtypes

 An ndarray is a homogeneous rectangular data structure with an
 arbitrary number of axes.
-Being "homogeneous" means all data values in
+Being "homogeneous" means that all data
-an ndarray must have the same data type.
-Numpy supports many data
+values in an ndarray must have the same data type.
+Numpy supports many
-types.
+data types.
 In the following cell, we create a 1-dimensional literal
 ndarray with double precision floating point (8 byte float) values:

 ```